The Travels of Tug 44

 Erie Canal - Schoharie Crossing Aqueduct

-Appearing through the fog and rain, the eastern end of the aqueduct is mostly rubble.
+The eastern end of the aqueduct is mostly rubble.
 Some of the individual stones have been numbered, perhaps with a view to future restoration.
-See full-sized photo

 Erie Canal - Champlain Canal - Hudson River - Canal History